-The Commission was established by President Robbins in December 2022.
-Drawing from experts across the University, and from the agriculture, food production, and water industries throughout the state and beyond, the Commission will produce a set of recommendations on concrete steps UArizona can take to help make Arizona a global leader in creating and applying transformational technologies and climate-resilient sustainable agricultural and food production practices, in partnership with the desert agriculture industry.
+The Presidential Advisory Commission on the Future of Agriculture & Food Production in a Drying Climate was established by President Robbins in December 2022.
+Drawing from experts across the University, and from the agriculture, food production, and water industries throughout the state and beyond, the Commission aimed to produce a set of recommendations on concrete steps we can take to help make Arizona a global leader in creating and applying transformational technologies and climate-resilient sustainable agricultural and food production practices, in partnership with the desert agriculture industry.

 On the Brink: Tackling the Future of Food in a Water Crisis

 The University of Arizona is stepping up to address a decades-long drought, calling on the collective knowledge of world-class scientists to address the effects of an increasingly arid southwestern climate on the nation’s food supply.Read the Story

 New UArizona report offers hope to farmers during historic water crisis